Sec-ant/miss_hit-matlab-styler/README.md

 ### Add as Shortcuts

-You can add `MISS_HIT.mh_style();` to your [favorite commands](https://www.mathworks.com/help/matlab/matlab_env/create-matlab-favorites-to-rerun-commands.html) and pin it on the [quick access tool bar](https://www.mathworks.com/help/matlab/matlab_env/access-frequently-used-features.html).
+You can add `MISS_HIT.mh_style` to your [favorite commands](https://www.mathworks.com/help/matlab/matlab_env/create-matlab-favorites-to-rerun-commands.html) and pin it on the [quick access tool bar](https://www.mathworks.com/help/matlab/matlab_env/access-frequently-used-features.html).
 For convenience, I wrote a simple function to do this for you:

 ```matlab
 % in matlab command window